Peculiar motion of the solar system derived from a dipole anisotropy in the redshift distribution of distant quasars: Redshift dipole due to observer's motion

 where $z$ is the measured redshift of the quasar, $z_{\rm o}$ is the cosmological redshift of the quasar with respect to the comoving rest frame at observer's location, and $\delta=[\gamma(1-(v/c)\cos\theta]^{-1}$ is the Doppler factor due to the observer's motion with $\gamma=1/\sqrt{(1-(v/c)^2}$ as the Lorentz factor and $c$ as the speed of light in vacuum.
-Here we shall use the non-relativistic formula for the Doppler factor as both CMBR and NVSS results indicated that $v\ll c$.
-The observed redshift (Eq.
-(1)) then has a dipole component $\Delta z= z-z_{\rm o}=-(1+z_{\rm o})(v/c)\cos\theta$, arising from the peculiar motion of the sun with respect to the comoving rest frame.
-The distribution of the cosmologicl redshift $z_{\rm o}$ should to be statistically independent of the direction (due to the assumed isotropy of the Universe, \`{a} la cosmological principle), which implies that if an average of the observed redshift $z$ is taken over all directions in the sky, $\bar{z}=\bar{z}_{\rm o}$, with the dipole component getting cancelled.
+In Eq.
+(1) we have used the non-relativistic formula for the Doppler factor since the CMBR, NVSS and TGSS results indicated that $v\ll c$.
+The observed redshift will then posses a dipole asymmetry

+with the dipole component ${\cal D}=-(1+z_{\rm o})(v/c)$, arising from the peculiar velocity $v$ of the observer (or equivalently of the solar system) with respect to the comoving rest frame.
+Since from the cosmological principle, the cosmological redshift $z_{\rm o}$ should have an isotropic distribution, it implies that if an average of the observed redshift $z$ is taken over different directions in the sky, then $\bar{z}={z}_{\rm o}$, with the dipole component getting cancelled.

-Since the sample does not have a uniform sky coverage [\onlinecite{8}], the direction of the dipole could not be determined as in [\onlinecite{4}] or in a more formal way using spherical harmonics.
-However if we already have some idea of the direction of the dipole from other considerations (viz. the dipole direction seen in CMBR or in the NVSS sample), then we can calculate the magnitude of the redshift dipole.
-For every quasar position in the sky, first we calculate the polar angle $\theta$ with respect to the assumed dipole direction.
-Then a plot of the observed redshifts $z$ against $\cos\theta$ for the sample should yield a linear correlation, $z=a+b\cos\theta$, with $v/c=-b/(1+a)$ giving us the magnitude of the peculiar solar motion.
+Since DR12Q sample does not have a uniform sky coverage (P\^aris et al. 2017), therefore, unlike in the case of NVSS or TGSS (Singal 2011; Gibelyou \& Huterer 2012; Rubart \& Schwarz 2013; Tiwari et al. 2014; Colin et al. 2017; Bengaly et al. 2018; Singal 2019), the direction of the dipole cannot be computed directly.
+However, if we already have an idea of the the sky position ($\alpha_{\rm d},\delta_{\rm d}$) of the redshift dipole from some other considerations, viz. the dipole direction seen in the CMBR, NVSS or TGSS samples, then we can calculate the magnitude of the redshift dipole ${\cal D}$ and thereby the solar peculiar velocity $v$, and compare the value with those derived from these previous samples.
+The redshift distribution of distant quasars may thus provide an independent handle to hopefully resolve this pertinent issue of conflicting magnitudes of solar motion inferred from different datasets.

+The procedure to be followed is straightforward.
+For every quasar position in the sample, we first calculate the polar angle $\theta$ with respect to the presumed dipole direction.
+Then a plot of the observed redshifts, $z$, against $\cos\theta$ should yield a linear correlation, $z=a+b\cos\theta$.
+Therefore, making a least square fit of a straight line to the ($\cos\theta,z$) data on quasars in our sample we can get ${z}_{\rm o}$ and ${\cal D}$ (with $z_{\rm o}=a$ and ${\cal D}=b$), which yields the magnitude of the solar peculiar velocity $v$ as